Shopify/shopify-app-js/packages/shopify-app-remix/docs/upcoming_changes.md

 ## Align the `admin` context object for webhooks

+> [!NOTE]
+> The `v3_webhookAdminContext` future flag enabled this behaviour.
+> If you've already enabled the flag, you don't need to follow these instructions.

 The `admin` context returned by `authenticate.webhook` didn't match the object returned by e.g. `authenticate.admin`, which could lead to confusion.

 We updated the shape of the object returned by `authenticate.webhook` so that every authentication method returns a consistent format.